Ahmedabad–Somnath Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 19119 Ahmedabad Junction - Somnath Intercity Express covers the distance of 437 km in 9 hours 20 mins (47 km/hr) & in 9 hours 25 mins as the 19120 Somnath - Ahmedabad Junction Intercity Express (46 km/hr).
+The 19119 Ahmedabad Junction - Somnath Intercity Express covers the distance of 437 km in 9 hours 20 mins (47 km/h) and in 9 hours 25 mins as the 19120 Somnath - Ahmedabad Junction Intercity Express (46 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 19119 / 20 Intercity Express runs from Ahmedabad Junction via Viramgam, Rajkot Junction, Jetalsar to Somnath.

 Traction

-As the route is going to be electrified, a Vatva based WDM-3A diesel locomotive pulls the train to its destination.
+As the route is fully electrified, a Vatva based WAP-4 electric locomotive pulls the train to its destination.